jcsargis00/Cryptocurrencies/README.md

 * Deliverable 4: Visualizing Cryptocurrencies Results
 #### Overview
 #
-This analysis created a report and visualization figures of traded cryptocurrenciesto classify similar currencies.
-The Accountability Accounting requested the information to offer a new investment portfolio including cyptocurrency for its customers.
+This analysis created a report and visualization figures of traded cryptocurrencies to classify similar currencies.
+Accountability Accounting requested the information to offer a new investment portfolio including cyptocurrency for its customers.
 #
 The data was preprocessed to use an unsupervised Machine Learning model.
 The model used clustering to classify cryptocurrencies.
 #